InvokeAwesome/Aevum/doc/characters/Hyav (Eve)/character-sketch.md

 breathing.

-Her ability to communicate improved along with technology, and she always mastered whatever text-to-speech software was currently best.
+Her ability to communicate improved along with technology, and she always mastered the current cutting-edge text-to-speech software.
 By the time our story starts, she can “speak” with an almost-natural-sounding computer voice by flitting her fingers as input, as though typing on an invisible keyboard.